-Small business owners start… small.
-The base for your retail operations might be a rented space in a share office rental, or, more likely, you started from a room in your own home.
+Small business owners start small.
+The base for your retail operations might be a rented space in a shared office rental or more likely, you started from a room in your own home.
 As your business grows, however, your needs change and you may run out of space before you have the finances to upgrade to another.
 At this point, outsourcing logistics becomes a great option.
-Sure, you could rent a warehouse and hire staff to handle product storage, shipment, and delivery or… you could outsource it until your business is more established.
+Sure, you could rent a warehouse and hire staff to handle product storage, shipment, and delivery or you could outsource it until your business is more established.

 While you are undoubtedly knowledgeable in your field, special projects can require specialized skill sets.
 Your secretary may know a bit about web design, but not enough to give your website a professional, up-to-date appeal.
 Outsource it.

 Even if you do have the skills, it may be more cost-effective to outsource a one-time project.
 Paid office time is worth a lot so don’t get tied up in every daily task or special project that comes along.
 Even if your lead salesperson knows how to lay carpet, redecorating the office is not the best use of his time or the salary you’re spending on him!

 If you have a one-time project that falls outside your small business area, it’s a good idea to consider outsourcing it so that you and your employees can focus on generating income and new business.

 When you outsource, you can focus your time, attention and resources on your company.
 Spend the extra time setting new goals and finding ways to achieve them.